 - Employ an Educational Psychologist or Play Therapist to support pupils when needed

-- 1 to 1 tuition for identified pupils, including music lessons.
+- Provide focused tuition sessions for identified pupils, including 1:1 music lessons

 - Subsidised attendance at Breakfast Club and After School Club when needed